FarihaHossain/FarihaHossain.github.io/_pages/bio.md

 ======

 * **Graduate Research Assistant** Jan 2021 - Present
-  * Department of Comuter Science & UNR School of Medicine
+  * Department of Comuter Science
   * University of Nevada, Reno.
+   * Working on a collaborative project with Neuromechanics Lab (UNR) for Sideline Concussion Assessment with Virtual Reality using Machine Learning models
+   * Working on a collaborative project to Detect mass from mammogram images.

 * **Graduate Teaching Assistant** Jan 2021 - Present
   * Course: CS 302- Data Structure